holloway/docvert-python3/README.md

 Converts Word Processor office files (e.g. .DOC files) to OpenDocument, DocBook, and structured HTML.

 This is Docvert for Python 3.
-It is beta quality.
 To find Docvert for Python 2.x see http://github.com/holloway/docvert/

 Web Service
 -----------